 Although this deficiency may seem harmless, left uncorrected it can lead to costly damage.
 In the next post we will share images and explanations that outline how not maintaining your homes caulking can cost hundreds or even thousands in repair work down the road.
+This is one of the most common home inspection deficiencies in older homes.
 For more detailed information about types of failed caulking that we look for during an inspection, please click here.

 2. Cracked Drywall

 Hairline cracks in drywall are not only normal… they should be expected!
 In this post we will cover how and why drywall cracks.
 Furthermore, we will outline what drywall cracks you ought to be concerned about.

 3. Concrete Cracks

 In the trades there is a tried and true saying; “If you don’t want your concrete to crack than don’t pour it.”
 This saying is a not so subtle nod to the fact that nearly all concrete will eventually crack.
 Much like drywall, it is important that we educate ourselves on the different types of cracks and what they indicate.
 In this post we will do just that.

 Now here is a tricky one!
 Without a nuclear densometer (yes, it is a real thing and they cost well over 10k) nearly all backfill settlement observations are based purely on speculation.
 There is one thang that we can say for certain though.
 Often, the backfill around a home with a basement settles more than expected and this can cause drainage problems.
 In this post we will discuss backfill settlement issues and discuss some solutions.

 5. Building Penetrations